-When your air conditioner in Middle Georgia breaks down, it can be difficult to know if it’s an occasion for an AC repair, or if a replacement would be a better option for the future.
+When your air conditioner in Milledgeville and Middle Georgia breaks down, it can be difficult to know if it’s an occasion for an AC repair, or if a replacement would be a better option for the future.
 The answer isn’t similar for every homeowner.
 E.g., a system that has been serviced regularly could be a realistic candidate for an AC repair because it will generally have a longer existence than another system that hasn’t been upheld.
 Many other aspects should be thought about additionally to this.
 We’ve got some questions that can help guide you.

 How old is your system and how often are you repairing it?